Moesif/apidocs/source/index.html.md

 ## API definitions

-The _Collector API_ is a write-only API for high-volume data ingestion from the Moesif SDKs and API libs.
-When storing raw data into Moesif like API event data, updating users and companies, use the collector API.
+The _Collector API_ is a write-only, high-volume data ingestion network used by Moesif SDKs and plugins.
+Use the collector API to log API calls and user actions along with updating user and company profiles.

-The _Management API_ is for advanced used cases to directly query data residing in Moesif.
-You can use this API to develop custom dashboards and reports.
+The _Management API_ is enables access to your data in Moesif such as to build embedded charts and custom reports.
+Many of the integrations such as Salesforce and Zapier use this API.